Combined Degree Program

 • MSL4000YY

-• If your chosen MI concentration has a Year 2 elective – do remember to complete it in place of this 0.5-credit elective
+• If your chosen MI concentration has a Year 2 elective, you’ll complete it in place of this 0.5 credit elective

-• 2.0-credit of electives (this can be from MMSt, MI or external)
+• 2.0 credits of electives (these can be from MMSt, MI, or external)

-The above sample sequence will allow you to complete degree requirements in 3 years.
+The above sample sequence will allow you to complete the degree requirements in 3 years.

 Final check: